nutszebra/googlenet_v3/README.md

 # Details about my implementation

 * Data augmentation
-Train: Pictures are randomly resized in the range of [299, 512], then 299x299 patches are extracted randomly and are normalized locally.
+Train: Pictures are randomly resized in the range of [256, 512], then 224x224 patches are extracted randomly and are normalized locally.
 Horizontal flipping is applied with 0.5 probability.
-Test: Pictures are resized to 406x406, then they are normalized locally.
+Test: Pictures are resized to 384x384, then they are normalized locally.
 Single image test is used to calculate total accuracy.

 * Auxiliary classifiers
 No implementation

 * Gradient clipping
 2.0

 * RMSprop
-decay is 0.9 and eps is 1.0 as [[1]][Paper] said.
+lr=0.045, alpha=0.99, eps=1e-8

 * Learning rate
 Initial learning rate is 0.045 acoording to [[1]][Paper], and it is multiplied by 0.94 at every 2 epochs.